 A non-null argument that is passed to a method is invalid.

-An argument that is passed to a method is a null reference (Nothing in Visual Basic).
+An argument that is passed to a method is null.

 An argument is outside the range of valid values.